Jewish American Heritage Month

 help fight antisemitism by breaking down barriers.

-May is Jewish American Heritage Month Library of Congress, National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, and United States Holocaust Memorial Museum join in paying tribute to the generations of Jewish Americans who helped form the fabric of American history, culture, and society.
+May is Jewish American Heritage Month.
+The Library of Congress, National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, and United States Holocaust Memorial Museum join in paying tribute to the generations of Jewish Americans who helped form the fabric of American history, culture, and society.

 The National Museum of American Jewish History in Philadelphia leads the nationwide celebration that features a month-long series of events, including a virtual Capitol Hill event on May 10 and the premiere of a documentary about a rabbi who played a key role in the civil rights movement.
 The museum also offers online tours, exhibitions, artifacts, stories, and educational resources.
-Read more about Jewish Women’s Archive, which held its 25th anniversary on November 4, 2021.
+Read more about the Jewish Women’s Archive, which held its 25th anniversary on November 4, 2021.

 (Information courtesy of the National Museum of American Jewish History)